RSLCPP -- Deterministic Simulations Using ROS 2

 \subsection{Delay Modeling}

 Since the discrete-event approach executes callbacks without advancing simulation time, it neglects the impact of computation time on system latency.
 To address this, we introduce a mechanism to artificially delay message publication.
 Instead of publishing a message immediately upon generation, we schedule its publication to occur after a configurable duration.
 Publishing the delayed message is handled by the custom event loop itself (Fig.~\ref{fig:method_overview}).
-This mechanism effectively decouples simulated latency from actual computation time, allowing for the analysis of system performance under varying latency conditions without requiring runtime optimization of the underlying algorithms.